The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Legacy Trail

-If you’re looking for a fun and scenic way to explore Banff National Park, you should try cycling the Banff Legacy Trail.
+If you’re looking for a fun and scenic way to explore Banff National Park, try cycling the Banff Legacy Trail.
 This is a paved and multi-use trail that connects Banff and Canmore, two charming mountain towns in Alberta, Canada.
 You can enjoy stunning views of the Rockies, stop at picnic areas, and learn about the history and nature of the park from interpretive panels along the way.

 The Banff Legacy Trail is 13.8 miles (22.3 km) long, but you can extend your ride to 16.6 miles (26.8 km) if you include the section outside the park gates that leads to the Travel Alberta Visitor Information Center in Canmore.
 This is also known as the Rocky Mountain Legacy Trail.
 The trail is mostly flat, but some gentle hills and curves keep things interesting.
 Depending on your speed and how often you stop, you can expect to spend 2-3 hours for a round-trip hike.